Aritradutta2002/Interview-Ready-with-Java/README.md

 ## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This repository is licensed under the Aritra Dutta.

 ## Contact